Insight Nuggets – the key insights from our menopause research

 * Crowdsourced research in Australia

-Meet the Team – Ben Palmer, business development manager at Catalyx
+Meet the Team – Ben Palmer, Business Development Director at Catalyx

-Having recently joined the team at Catalyx as business development manager, London-based Ben Palmer shares his joy at problem solving through market research and helping brands to grow.
+Having recently joined the team at Catalyx as Business Development Director, London-based Ben Palmer shares his joy at problem solving through market research and helping brands to grow.

 Tell us a little bit about yourself, Ben…